Written by Emma (Teach Starter)

 It’s that time of year!
 You and your class have worked your hardest for the entire term (or year, for our Australian teachers!) and are getting ready to wind down for a well-deserved Christmas break.

-As part of the ‘wind-down’ process, you can’t go past the beloved and time-honored tradition of an end of term party!
+As part of the ‘wind-down’ process, you can’t go past the beloved and time-honoured tradition of an end of term party!

 But an end of term party doesn’t have to be just about the amazing food!